mikeroyal/Windows-11-Guide/Glossary.md

 **Windows Subsystem for Android (WSA)** is a feature of Windows that allows users and developers to utilize  a virtual machine (VM) which provides compatibility with the AOSP framework and devices like keyboards, mice, touch, pen, etc.

 **Windows Subsystem for Linux (WSL)** is a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine (VM) or dual-booting.

+**Word** is a word processing software developed by Microsoft for Windows, macOS, Android and iOS.

 X